 1. Reunite your child with the joys of unstructured play time

 Parents, drop the guilt, this is great parenting!
 Research shows how critical it is for children just to have time to immerse themselves in any imaginative play whether it be with toys, dress ups, crafts, dancing, singing – and it doesn't have to involve you.

 Unstructured play time helps foster a sense of independence, problem solving skills, encourages free spirited creativity and helps a child rejuvenate and recharge after a busy term of school.
 "During empty hours, kids explore the world at their own pace, develop their own unique set of interests and indulge in the sort of fantasy play that will help them figure out how to create their own happiness, handle problems with others on their own, and sensibly manage their own time.
 That's a critical life skill."
 Dr.Kathy Hirsh-Pasek Ph.D., co-author of Einstein Never Used Flashcards

 Who doesn't love a family day trip to a zoo, water park, or the local trampoline place?
-The family cost however, can be eye watering and prohibitive.
+The family cost however, can start to add up when you have to pay entry for all of you.
 Many holiday care clubs have diverse schedules and choices for kids and of course come with trained educators to care for your child.
-For example Big Fat Smile - based in certain schools between Austinmer and Dapto - have included day trips to Laser world, the movies and inflatable world this Easter.
+For example Big Fat Smile - based in certain schools between Austinmer and Dapto - have included day trips to Laser world, the movies and inflatable world in previous holidays.

 Parents Guide Illawarra also recommends arranging for your child to go on the same day/s with their besties, so they really get excited about going.